 Definition of service: SCKLS member librarians, trustees, Friends and volunteers can attend or schedule a wide range of workshops and training programs.
 Workshops are offered each year on a variety of topics and in locations throughout the region.
 Member libraries are encouraged to consult the list of customizable training programs available at the SCKLS website and schedule a date, time and location for any of the programs to be offered.
-Topics dealing with basic skills as well as trends and innovations in librarianship are covered.
 New librarians receive an on-site orientation to SCKLS services from the Member Library Services Coordinator.
 The Director provides orientation and training for new public library trustees.
 Staff provide additional training in their areas of expertise as requested.
 The Library Support Specialist works in cooperation with the Member Library Services Coordinator.
 Annual SCKLS continuing education programs include the following:

-Public Library Funding and Governance Workshops Summer Reading Program for Youth and Adults Technology and Database Trainings Quarterly Basic Skills Training (BLaST) Program School Library Support Staff Orientation
+Public Library Funding and Governance Workshops Summer Reading Program for Youth and Adults Technology and Database Trainings Quarterly Basic Skills Training (BLaST) Program Book Repair Trainings